fmcgeough/brod_mimic/README.md

 This project was created for a couple of reasons.

 1. the widespread popularity of using the `brod` library to connect to Kafka
-2. Elixir developer's lack of knowledge on how to read the `brod` code that is done in Erlang.
+2. Elixir developer's lack of knowledge on how to read the Erlang `brod` code.

 I figured having an Elixir implementation would allow Elixir developers to examine this code and then have a clearer understanding of how brod works.
 To make this a